ungoogled-software/ungoogled-chromium-wiki/faq.md

 Google sign in uses a specific extension to access the security key's information.
 You'll need to install [this extension](https://chrome.google.com/webstore/detail/gnubbyd/beknehfpfkghjoafdifaflglpjkojoco) to make this function.
 After installation you might need to restart your computer to make it work.

-## I have a problem fixing ungoogled-chromium
+## I have a problem building ungoogled-chromium

 See if the [Building FAQ](https://github.com/Eloston/ungoogled-chromium/blob/master/docs/building.md#building-faq) can address your problem.
 If not, check other resources in the [Support document](https://github.com/Eloston/ungoogled-chromium/blob/master/SUPPORT.md).